icaps25/icaps25.github.io/README.md

 Here are the instructions to submit updates to the website, for example, if you are the organizer of a workshop or tutorial and you want to update your own sub-page.

-We follow the standard workflow of submitting updates to the upstream (original ICAPS25 website) using a Pull Request from a branch of a forked repo.
+We follow the [standard workflow](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) for submitting/proposing updates to the upstream (original ICAPS25 website) using a Pull Request from a branch of a forked repo.

 ### 1. Fork the upstream ICAPS web repository